adnammit/notes/security.md

         * weak credentials (allowing a 4-number pin as a password)
 * common defenses against broken authentication
     - protect cookies
-        * cookies should only use the `HttpOnly` flag which makes it immune to XXS exploitation
+        * ASP.NET: cookies should only use the `HttpOnly` flag which makes it immune to XSS exploitation
         * make sure cookies are flagged as `Secure` -- it cannot be sent over an insecure (`http`) request
     - decrease window of risk
         * expire sessions quickly (balance with UX)